ahmethrassoul/Galaxie/README.md

 ... ... ... ... ...
 ```

-The reported values give the frames per second (fps) performance metric.
+The reported values gives the frames per second (fps) performance metric.
 These values are high because no computation are executed (it is your job !).

 ## Observing the particule simulation

 In the previous section use used the **Null** render to get the FPS performance level of the processing kernel implementation.
-It is usefull to measure performance because the OS / GUI hazard impacts on performance measurement.
+It is usefull to measure performance because to OS / GUI hazard impacts on performance measurement.
 However, it is not really friendly for visuallization and debugging purpose.
 Consequently, we can change the vizualization render:

 ```
 ./galax_eirb --impl null --view ColorPixel